SeedTactics/fms-insight/docs/client-station-monitor.md

 one or more queues can be selected and the virtual whiteboard regions for the selected queues are then displayed.
 The queue screen allows the operator to edit the material in the queue.
 To add new material to the queue, click the plus icon button in the top-right of the queue virtual whiteboard region.
-This will bring up a dialog allowing you to enter a serial, scan a barcode, or manually select a job for the added material.

 ![Screenshot of Queue Material Dialog](assets/insight-queue-details.png)

 By clicking or tapping on a material sticky note, a dialog will open with details about the specific piece of material.
-The dialog will have a button at the bottom labeled "Remove From Queue".
+The dialog will have a variety of actions for the specific material.
 An attached [barcode scanner](client-scanners.md) can also be used to open the material dialog.